Working together on new policy for caravans

 - Search for new locations

-- Walk-in meeting on 20 November
+- A walk-in meeting was held on 20 November

 - Possible changes to policy